nickrusso42518/fiftypieces/manuscript/section1.md

 # Business Management
 I started a small IT consulting and training business in 2018 and the non-stop learning that has resulted has been an emotional roller coaster.
-Some of these blogs relate to my own past experiences, while others take a future view about potential future paths and sources of growth.
+Some of these blogs relate to my own past experiences, while others take a future view about potential new paths and sources of growth.

+{width: 20%}
+![Something nice]](images/nick.jpg)

 ## 1 Dec - Hypothesis